Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 This `smphello application`_ is used to demonstrate how to use baremetal SMP feature.

-This demo request the SMP cores share the same RAM and ROM, for example, in current demosoc system, ilm/dlm are private resource for cpu, only the DDR memory are shared resource for all the cpu.
+This demo requests the SMP cores share the same RAM and ROM, for example, in current demosoc system, ilm/dlm are private resource for cpu, only the DDR memory are shared resource for all the cpu.